Warning Signs of Possible Cervical Cancer

-All kinds of cancer are extremely dangerous and should be detected early, receive proper treatment and a rigorous follow-up.
+All kinds of cancer are extremely dangerous and should be detected early, receive proper treatment, and also a rigorous follow-up.
 Today, we will talk specifically about cervical cancer or uterine cancer in this article.

 Warning Signs of Cancer

-Various research groups on cancer agree that there is a series of warning signs that everyone should know and at the smallest sign, we recommend seeing a doctor as soon as possible.
+Various research groups on cancer agree that there is a series of warning signs that everyone should know about.
+Furthermore, at the smallest sign, we recommend seeing a doctor as soon as possible.

 The seven warning signs for cancer detection are: